Home

 Is the absence of sex grounds for divorce?

-Marci's Question: My husband and I have not had sex in over 4 months.
-I have tried to get a divorce, but he will not sign papers and is not being unreasonable.
+Marci's Question: We haven't had sex in over 4 months.
+I have tried to get a divorce, but he will not sign papers and is being unreasonable.
 He also has been arrested and is on probation for battery.
 I heard that if you do not have sex for at least 6 months then it is considered to be not a marriage.
-Is this true and what should I do?
+What should I do if this is true?

-Brette's Answer: You need to speak to an attorney in your state to discuss the specific legal grounds for divorce that are permitted in your state.
-You don't need your husband's permission to file for, or get a divorce. » Return to top
+Brette's Answer: You need to speak to a lawyer in your state to discuss the specific legal grounds for divorce that are permitted in your state.
+You don't need your husband's permission to file for, or get a divorce.